fbpx

 All the parties along the chain of manufacturing may be held liable for a defective product that causes harm.
 This includes the manufacturer of the parts, the company that assembles the parts, the wholesaler, and the store that sells the defective product.

-Our group has experience dealing with a wide range of item obligation cases, including:
+Our group has experience dealing with or is investigating a wide range of product liability matters, including:

-For a case to be brought, the seller must have sold a product that the plaintiff uses.
-The plaintiff must have then suffered an injury from the product.
+To sue a seller, the seller must have sold a defective product.
+The plaintiff must have suffered an injury from the product.
 The item must have been defective at the time of sale with the defect being the leading cause of the plaintiff’s injury

 Types of Product Liability Defects

-The types of product defects that can be brought against a manufacturer or supplier are design defects, manufacturing defects, and defects in marketing.
+The types of product defects that injured parties can assert against a manufacturer or supplier are design defects, manufacturing defects, and defects in marketing.

 Design defects are issues that are present at the design stage of the product’s life.
 This means there is a problem with the product before it is even put into production.
 The item may adequately serve its designed purpose but may also carry a fatal flaw that causes unexpected injuries.